daveremy/AZT_2025/README.md

 ## License

 © 2024 Dave Remy.
 All rights reserved.

+## GitHub Pages

+This site is deployed to GitHub Pages and can be accessed at: https://dremy.github.io/AZT_2025/